isomerpages/moe-standrewsjc/_school-canteen-service/School Canteen Service.md

 2. Attached the following documents together with the application form:
 * Photocopy of the NRIC (front and back)
+* A copy of Stall assistant’s LTVP or LTVP-Plus holders with Letters of Consent (LOC) if applicable.
 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc